-When a Nursing Home resident, over the age of 55, who received Medicaid assistance dies, the State of Kentucky is required to recover the money the State has paid for the care of the deceased.
-Estate Recovery also applies to some other Medicaid recipients.
+When a nursing home resident over the age of 55 who received Medicaid assistance dies, the state is required to recover the money it paid for that person’s care.
 The money is recovered only from the estate of the deceased.
-This is called Estate Recovery.
-When a person applies for Medicaid, that person is required to sign a statement acknowledging that Kentucky will recover money from the estate, if possible.
+This is called estate recovery.

-In Kentucky, there is no Estate Recovery if there is a surviving spouse or a totally disabled adult child, or if the estate is below $10,000.
-However, the definition of “estate” is much broader that the Probate definition and includes property held jointly with another person, assets in a revocable trust, life estates and other assets owned at the moment before death.
-For this reason it is important to engage in Medicaid Planning for the surviving spouse of a Medicaid recipient.
+In Kentucky, there is no estate recovery if there is a surviving spouse or a totally disabled adult child, or if the estate is below $10,000.
+However, the definition of estate is much broader than the probate definition and includes property held jointly with another person, assets in a revocable trust, life estates and other assets owned at the moment before death.
+For this reason, it is important to engage in Medicaid planning for the surviving spouse of a Medicaid recipient.

 Kentucky ElderLaw, PLLC, can help clients in Southern Indiana and throughout Kentucky who may face an estate recovery claim.
 Get your free consultation by calling 502-581-1111 to reach our Louisville location or 270-467-0002 to reach our Bowling Green location.
 You can also send us an email.